Windows 11 Phone Link Stuck on Pair Devices (QR Code)

 What is Phone Link and how does it work?

-2. Link your Microsoft Account: Make sure you’re signed in with the same Microsoft account on both your PC and the app on your phone.
+2. Link your Microsoft Account: Make sure the same Microsoft account is used on both your PC and phone’s app.

-3. Pair devices: You will need to pair the devices either through a QR code or a manual setup which involves entering a code.
+3. Pair devices: You can pair your devices by scanning a QR code or manually entering a code.

-4. Permissions: The app will request the necessary permissions on your phone to access messages, photos, and notifications.
+4. Permissions: The app will ask for permission to get to your messages, photos, and notifications.

 What is Phone Link in Windows 11